paragonsean/404StarLink/v1/java-client/README.md

 # openapi-java-client

-Notebooks API
+Container Analysis API
 - API version: v1
-  - Build date: 2024-10-11T02:00:12.602654-04:00[America/New_York]
+  - Build date: 2024-10-11T02:00:59.945291-04:00[America/New_York]
   - Generator version: 7.9.0

-Notebooks API is used to manage notebook resources in Google Cloud.
+An implementation of the Grafeas API, which stores, and enables querying and retrieval of critical metadata about all of your software artifacts.

   For more information, please visit [https://google.com](https://google.com)